 You need basic computer skills: understand how to boot up your computer, find applications and files on your computer, use your mouse and keyboard, and use an internet browser.

 You will also need to be able to read simple sentences and instructions without help and follow and contribute to basic discussions in English.

 How will I be taught, and will there be any work outside the class?

 Tutor demonstration and explanation, class discussion, followed by practical work on individual projects.
 You will present work in progress and receive feedback and support from your tutor and peers.

-You will work on individual Mac workstations running Logic / Garageband, but you will be able to export your projects to run on PCs and a variety of software.
+You will work in class on individual Mac workstations running Logic or GarageBand, but you will be able to export your projects to run on PCs and a variety of software.
 You will make best progress if you can work on your projects between sessions.

 Are there any other costs?
 Is there anything I need to bring?